 For example, what interested you about the post-war situation in Palestine?

 'Little has been written about those years with an outsider's perspective.
-Almost everything I read was written by historians from the Israeli point of view, or from the Palestinian point of view.
+Almost everything I read was written by historians either from the Israeli point of view or from the Palestinian point of view.
 I also found little in the literature about that period.
 In the places where she lives, Sira is always a newcomer.
 Because she is not part of the world that surrounds her, I can look at it with her uninhibited, fresh eyes.'

 Again, you must have done a lot of research for this book.